brucedkyle/architectures/docs/sustainability/supplychain.md

 - _Environmental exceptions_.
 Food expirations, power interruption or other disaster affecting the product salability.
 - _Contamination or recall_.
 Quickly identify, remove contaminated and recalled items from sale or items that have a contaminated component.
 Proactively provide safe alternative or replacement when safe.

-For more information about the solution details on this scenario, see [Inventory Optimisation - Loss and waste management](lossmanagement.md).
+For more information about the solution details on this scenario, see [Inventory Optimization - Loss and waste management](lossmanagement.md).

 ### Inventory management &dash; Last mile delivery